 Simply defined, machine learning enables users to send massive amounts of data into computer algorithms, which then analyze, recommend, and decide using only the supplied data.

 Looking forward to a successful career in AI and Machine learning.
-Enrol in our Professional Certificate Program in AI and ML in collaboration with Purdue University now.
+Enrol in our AI ML Course in collaboration with Purdue University now.

 Want to Learn More?

 Only a few of the most frequent expressions and actions that you will use while learning Python are included in this cheat sheet.
-If you're interested in learning more, you can enroll in Simplilearn's Professional Certificate Program In AI And Machine Learning.
+If you're interested in learning more, you can enroll in Simplilearn's Machine Learning Course.
 This intensive Bootcamp has been designed to help you get started into the world of machine learning.
 Designed in collaboration with IBM, this program will cover important AI and ML topics such as Statistics, ML, neural networks, Natural Language Processing and Reinforcement Learning.
 Enroll now and get started!